7 JSON Schema

 Example 7-3 Prechecking Column Constraints

-of sample schema hr
+Table employees of sample schema hr includes

-columns salary
+columns salary and commission_pct, as follows

-(from describe hr.employees
+(from describe hr.employees):

 Name Null?
 Type